NgiapPuoyKoh/ai-chat-annotator/README.md

 Source: [How to check that mongo ObjectID is valid in python?](https://stackoverflow.com/questions/28774526/how-to-check-that-mongo-objectid-is-valid-in-python)

-#### internal errors are handled gracefully and users are notified of the problem where
+#### Error Handling

-appropriate.
+internal errors are handled gracefully and users are notified of the problem where appropriate.

 ## Code Refactoring